 For patients who have had an autologous or allogeneic stem cell transplant, vaccination is recommended at least three months after your transplant.

-There is now no restriction on the type or brand of COVID-19 vaccine for anyone aged 12 years and above.
+COVID-19 vaccines are available to everyone aged 5 years and over in Australia.
+The type of vaccine you have depends on your age and whether you have certain medical conditions.
 You should discuss with your treating team or general practitioner about which vaccine is suitable for you based on your medical history.

-If you are undergoing treatment, consult your treating specialist or GP regarding optimal vaccination timing.
+If you are undergoing treatment, consult your treating specialist or GP regarding the best vaccination timing.
 Wherever possible, ask your doctor for a letter to take to your immunisation appointment stating that you’ve discussed your suitability for COVID-19 vaccination.

 - Medicare card (if you have one) or Individual Health Identifier (if you have one)